 If you’re looking for an easy educational activity to further your child’s learning their is nothing simpler than flash cards.
 Inexpensive, effective, and a great boredom buster to do with them or by themselves.
 Depending on your child’s grade level there are flash cards to help them learn their basics in reading and math.

 Walkie Talkies are so fun for kids to play with.
 They love the fact that they can be in a completely different room and still talk to someone through that little speaker.
-My boys have stayed busy again and again with these.
-Check out this set, it comes in a few different colors and has been pretty durable for our family.
+My kids have stayed busy again and again with these.
+Check out this set, it comes in a few different colors and has been really durable for our family.

 Create bracelets and other fun things with the rainbow loom.
 This is one activity they will bring out again and again.
 We’ve had one for years that my two older boys were crazy about and now my 8 year-old son has pulled it out again.
 Follow me on Pinterest and check out my loomin’ it up board for ideas and tutorials.
 Its a classic activity to have around and really sweet when they want to make special bracelets for mom, dad, and all their loved ones.